-You meet someone at a networking event.
-They are interested in your business and give you their card.
-Can you start sending them your email newsletters right away?
-Or should you ask permission?
+You meet someone at a networking event, and you exchange business cards.
+As they're interested in your business and freely handed over their contact details, can you start sending them marketing communications?
+Or do you need to ask permission?
 Bryony Thomas of Watertight Marketing debates the issue

-Before we start, let's declare a bias here, I'm a big believer in asking for marketing permission.
+Before we start, let's declare a bias here, I'm a big believer in asking for marketing permission, regards of the legal ins and outs.
 I see gaining permission as a bit of milestone in relationship building.

-- They've given you their card with their email address, so that means they don't mind you emailing them.
+- The person has given you their card with their email address, so that means they don't mind you emailing them.

 - If you give them the option to unsubscribe, that constitutes choice and respect for their preferences.